bitcointranscripts/bitcointranscripts/wasabi/research-club/knapsack-mixing.md

 Aviv Milner: 00:08:06

 So in the paper, they essentially create a bunch of random transactions and then essentially purposefully combine them together, and then observe the time it takes to recreate the sub-transactions from the coupled transactions.
-So here we see that in the orange, if you have five sub-transactions with four inputs each, that takes about a second for a computer to be able to unravel that coin joining to its relevant sub-transactions.
+So here we see that in the orange, if you have five sub-transactions with four inputs each, that takes about a second for a computer to be able to unravel that coinjoining to its relevant sub-transactions.
-And then we notice here that the number of non-derived mappings isn't very high, even as there are as many as four or five sub-transactions because, like we did in the first example, we can typically unravel coinjoints and have very little overlap in terms of other ways we could map inputs and outputs.
+And then we notice here that the number of non-derived mappings isn't very high, even as there are as many as four or five sub-transactions because, like we did in the first example, we can typically unravel coinjoins and have very little overlap in terms of other ways we could map inputs and outputs.
 So in here we see that only with 6 sub-transactions and 4 inputs per sub-transaction do we see more than just a few non-derived mappings.

 ## Idea #2 - Knapsack Mixing

 Aviv Milner: 00:09:40

-So there's a solution to this problem because right now what we see is that it doesn't take a lot of time to unpack these coinjoints and when you do there are very few non-derived mappings which means there's very little ambiguity in terms of what's linked.
+So there's a solution to this problem because right now what we see is that it doesn't take a lot of time to unpack these coinjoins and when you do there are very few non-derived mappings which means there's very little ambiguity in terms of what's linked.
 So could we increase this?
-Well, you know, here's `knapsack mixing`.
+Well, you know, here's knapsack mixing.
 The idea is how to optimize filling a knapsack with various things of different weights.
 In this case, we're trying to optimize the way to have outputs that they fill given inputs.
 So the algorithm is pretty simple.
-The idea is to compare the two output sets and to essentially try to break down one of the values of the output is the difference between the two sets.
+The idea is to compare the two output sets and to essentially try to break down one of the outputs so that one of the values of the output is the difference between the two sets.
 So in this case, the number 31 is the difference between the green and the orange.
-And so here you can see that we've split up the 50 into 31 and 19, and on the right we've recombined them to make a single coinjoint transaction and now when we try to figure out the sub-transactions we actually get two sub transactions.
+And so here we've done it with, you can see that we've split up the 50 into 31 and 19, and on the right we've recombined them to make a single coinjoint transaction and now when we try to figure out the sub-transactions we actually get two sub transactions.
 We get this one here which connects the two on the left with the three on the right, but we also get this sub-transaction here.
 And so the result is that if you asked, for example, is O1 linked with I3, the answer is that there's a 50-50 chance that O1 and I3 are linked because of the two sub-transactions that we have, in half of them O1 and I3 are not linked and the other half they are.
 To have a probability of one to be matched with another input or another output?